Guardians of the Galaxy Stars Petition to Have James Gunn Reinstated as the Director of Vol. 3

 Chris, Dave, Sean and Zoe previously voiced their support for James via social media.

-James issued a public apology not long after Walt Disney Studios chairman Alan Horn fired him.
+James issued a public apology after Walt Disney Studios chairman Alan Horn announced his firing.
 "My words of nearly a decade ago were, at the time, totally failed and unfortunate efforts to be provocative.
-I have regretted them for many years since—not just because they were stupid, not at all funny, wildly insensitive, and certainly not provocative like I had hoped, but also because they don't reflect the person I am today or have been for some time," the director said in a statement to E!
-News.
+I have regretted them for many years since—not just because they were stupid, not at all funny, wildly insensitive, and certainly not provocative like I had hoped, but also because they don't reflect the person I am today or have been for some time," he told E!
+News in a statement.
 "Regardless of how much time has passed, I understand and accept the business decisions taken today.
 Even these many years later, I take full responsibility for the way I conducted myself then.
 All I can do now, beyond offering my sincere and heartfelt regret, is to be the best human being I can be: accepting, understanding, committed to equality, and far more thoughtful about my public statements and my obligations to our public discourse.
 To everyone inside my industry and beyond, I again offer my deepest apologies.
 Love to all."

+In the wake of James' firing, Star Wars: The Last Jedi director Rian Johnson deleted 20,000 of his tweets; he is also developing a new Star Wars trilogy for Lucasfilm, which—like Marvel Studios—is owned by The Walt Disney Company.
+Rian told a Twitter user he was preemptively removing any possible ammunition that "right-wing trolls" might use against him.
+Meanwhile, a petition to reinstate James has garnered 339,000 signatures toward a goal of 500,000.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.